-#219 was distinctive and easily identified in mid-summer.
-He had numerous, large scars on his head, face, neck, and body.
+#219 was distinctive and easily identifiable due to numerous large scars on his head, face, neck, and body.
 His claws were white and he was missing the outermost claw on his left front foot, hence his nickname.
-His coat in early summer was reddish-brown.
-In the fall, his coat turned dark brown covering most of his scars.
+In early summer, his coat was reddish-brown, and in the fall, his coat turned dark brown covering most of his scars.